ciscou/middleman-template/README.md

 # Middleman Template

-A Middleman template with dart sass support.
+A Middleman template with dart sass and rollup support.

 Also, babel is configured, so that uglifier can do its job.